elsalant/heir-rest-read/README.md

 2. Install fybrik from the instructions in: https://fybrik.io/v0.6/get-started/quickstart/
 3. Start the IBM FHIR server service (out-of-box version):
-helm install ibmfhir oci://ghcr.io/elsalant/ibmfhir_orig --version=0.2.0 -n fybrik-system
+helm install ibmfhir oci://ghcr.io/elsalant/ibmfhir_orig --version=0.2.0 -n fybrik-system (If running in testing mode outside of k8s then: docker run -p 9443:9443 -e BOOTSTRAP_DB=true ibmcom/ibm-fhir-server )
 4. Start the Kafka server:
    - helm install kafka bitnami/kafka -n fybrik-system
    - Note that if the Kafka server needs to be exposed externally to the k8s cluster then instead do the following: